 - 1. Candidates must have regular admission to a program or be a current student with good academic standing (3.0 GPA or higher). - 2.
-Students admitted under Conditional Classification may apply for an assistantship after completion of nine semester hours of graduate credit with a cumulative average of 3.0 or higher. - 3.
-Candidates must complete the Graduate Assistant on-line application process. - 4.
+Full-time (nine credits per semester) status while holding the assistantship. - 3.
+Students admitted under Conditional Classification may apply for an assistantship after completion of nine semester hours of graduate credit with a cumulative average of 3.0 or higher. - 4.
+Candidates must complete the Graduate Assistant on-line application process. - 5.
 Candidates must demonstrate the ability and willingness to perform the duties outlined in the job posting and those assigned by the Director/Department Chair of the respective program.